12 toiletries and cosmetics containing chemicals of concern

-Johnson & Johnson pledged in August 2012 to eliminate formaldehyde, parabens, triclosan and phthalates from all baby products.
+But it´s largely a history of stalling and inaction.
+J&J had pledged in August 2012 to eliminate formaldehyde, parabens, triclosan and phthalates by 2015 from all baby products.
 For adult products, it has removed triclosan and phthalates, but will keep using three parabens, and use formaldehyde in exceptional cases where other preservatives won´t work, according to the company’s new policy.

-Both the Environmental Working Group and the Campaign for Safe Cosmetics are on the case too in America.
-In 2013 the World Health Organisation said that hormone disrupters like parabens, BPA and phthalates had to go.
+Both the Environmental Working Group and the Campaign for Safe Cosmetics are on the case in America but action by manufacturers is ponderous.
+In 2013 the World Health Organisation told world governments they should ban hormone disrupters like parabens, BPA and phthalates.
 And in July 2013 Triclosan was shown to cause muscle damage that could affect the heart.
+Nothing has happened.

-Although the doses in each product may be minimal, the EU MPs have already voted to kick out 1000 or more chemicals of concern and replace them with safer alternatives.
-The REACH project set up to achieve this may take 15 years to complete.
-Watch out for chemicals of concern and spread the word.
-So let´s see what some common products may contain:
+Although the doses in each product may be minimal, xenoestrogens have been shown to be cumulative so there are really no safe limits.
+Euro MPs have already voted to kick out 1000 or more chemicals of concern and replace them with safer alternatives.
+A non-elected commissioner vetoed the decision and set up the REACH project - this may take 15 years at least to complete.

 Red = In high doses deemed carcinogenic, neurotoxic and causes mutation of DNA